faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.

-I will present a viable alternative.

-> What then are those alternative arguments presented by our critics for the origin of the Book of Mormon, and what is the truth?

-Prepare yourself for the strawmen.
+I will present a few viable alternatives which are consistent with much of the historical data and which are the best explanations for the resonance of the book with early 1800s thought.

 > ARGUMENT 1: JOSEPH SMITH, ALLEGED TO BE AN IGNORANT MAN, WROTE THE BOOK OF MORMON